gwforsyth/project/definitions/create-table.md

-Details on how to create a statement
+Details on how to create a table

+CREATE TABLE data (
+samples varchar(20) not null,
+tissue varchar(50) not null,
+cell_type varchar(40) not null
+ );
+describe data;
+LOAD DATA LOCAL INFILE 'GDS4467' INTO TABLE data IGNORE 1 LINES
+(samples, tissue, cell_type);